 Please note that the norm is that students will receive honors in economics for a well executed project.
 The designation of high honors and especially highest honors is quite rare.

 The Honors Project

 The second draft is due at least one week before reading period.
 The grade for Economics 4050 and 4051 will be based on this draft.
-This draft should be typed and in good form.
+This draft should be complete and in good form.
 A manual, such as A Manual for Writers of Papers, Theses, and Dissertations by Kate Turabian, should be consulted for proper form, documentation of references, and organization.